brownplt/iticse-in-flow-2014/report/sections/anonymity.md

 A converse cultural aspect may be in operation with non-anonymous contributions: if students know the other person, they may be less or more critical a priori, based upon judgements of the peer’s relative status or perceived expertise, rather than reviewing the material in its own right.

 There may be value in revealing the identity after a first review has been submitted, where a reveal-on-submit strategy may be good for avoiding initial bias but encouraging later collaboration.
-For instance see Kathi’s case study [ ref??] on staged anonymity; at first anonymous, then groups review one another once formed, which is identifiable and social.
+For instance see Kathi’s case study [CITE] on staged anonymity; at first anonymous, then groups review one another once formed, which is identifiable and social.

 At some institutions such as Brown University, anonymity is already questionable, because students are acting as TAs for one another anyway, and know about one another’s performance.
 Culturally at Brown, it does not fit with the institutional and student culture to have anonymity on who is reading your code.